 No matter what happens to the legal landscape, the Marcellus Shale is still going to be beneath Pennsylvania.
 The gas beneath the shale represents riches for big energy firms, greedy speculators, and compliant politicians.
 Despite the threats to health and life from fracking, there’s zero likelihood that the practice will stop.
 The best we can hope for is closer industry regulation and a chance to call individuals to account when something bad happens.

 If a fracking-related truck accident, exposure to toxic chemicals or pipeline explosion hurt you, we can help.
 You need the advice of an experienced fracking injury lawyer to understand your legal rights.

-Call to connect with Philadelphia fracking attorney Jon Ostroff and his team at Ostroff Injury Law today.
+Call to connect with Philadelphia fracking attorney Jon Ostroff and his team at Ostroff Godshall Injury and Accident Lawyers today.
 Your FREE and confidential consultation with a lawyer will help you understand what approach is best for your recovery.